 While many have dedicated hundreds of hours to post-secondary academic preparation for their career, not many students are as prepared as they could be for proper physical training for the career of law enforcement.
 This is primarily due to the fact that there are not the programs available at post secondary institutions which can function as a proper complement to the academic side for preparing for a career in law enforcement.
 These skills are equally important, but must be practiced regularly if they are going to be available in high-stress and dynamic situations.

 We have deliberately created a recreational training program and eliminated the competitive aspects of the sport of judo, and we have done this after a careful assessment of our purpose.
 Police judo supports the concept of competitive judo and this stream produces some of the best conditioned athletes and the most brilliant displays of judo technique in the world.
-However, it carries a higher risk of injury, and this can become a career-altering injury for students in the application process for the field of law enforcement.
+However, it is less suitable to those starting judo later in life (on average our students are starting after age 19 years old), and because of the beginner adult ratio, competitive-based judo carries a higher risk of injury, and this can become a career-altering injury for students in the application process for the field of law enforcement.
 If one wants to excel in competitive judo, this sport needs to be undertaken at an earlier age than university or college age.
 We believe that the practice of judo should be a life-long study, and the goal should be one of continual self-improvement.
-Sometimes if a judo club is based purely on a competitive model it can be less accessible for those who may be starting the training later in life, of limited interest for individuals who have no desire to compete, or too demanding for judoka players who want to continue simply doing judo recreationally beyond their competitive career.
-Anyone wishing to pursue a competitive career in judo or participate in traditional judo training is encouraged to contact Judo BC for a suitable club in their jurisdiction.

 As we have found out over the past two decades, the recreational model we have built for police judo is the right model: it allows the students to start training in the best suited martial art program for law enforcement, get strong physically, learn appropriate self-defence and force options techniques, and build their judo skills without risk of injury or any need/pressure to enter the competitive judo stream.
 It also encourages the training as an ongoing lifestyle, and if we are going to build in proper and ethical responses for use-of-force encounters, the training needs to be ongoing.
 Students will then develop the skills to use force judiciously, helping to develop the ability to not over-react or under-react to a situation, regardless of whether it be a combative and fighting individual, a drug-induced psychosis, or any other situation that requires one to step in, lay hands on, and safely take a person into custody.